 Lock-out: for example, if the complete closure of a certain factory or office is required for health and safety reasons.
-A key risk is that non-participating employees may claim this amounts to a breach of the employer's obligations, especially as whether there has been a lock-out is always a question of fact having regard to all the circumstances.
+A key risk is that non-participating employees may claim this amounts to a breach of the employer's obligations.